TheDev05/TheDev05/README.md

 - 🌻 Aspire to be into future SDE roles! ❤

-- ⚡ Fun fact: I like to write stories.
+- ⚡ Fun fact: I like to write stories, Fav emoji: Sunflower🌻 .

 <br/>